aws-samples/aws-privateca-certificate-deployment-automator/README.md

 ## Architecture
 The solution comprises multiple stages involving various AWS services:

-1. Amazon EventBridge Scheduler triggers a Lambda function daily.
+1. Amazon EventBridge Scheduler triggers a Lambda function twice daily.
 2. The Lambda function scans an Amazon DynamoDB table to identify instances requiring certificate management.
 3. A second Lambda function, triggered based on the certificate's expiry date, instructs Systems Manager to execute a ‘Run Command’ on the instance, generating a Certificate Signing Request (CSR) and a private key.
 4. The CSR is retrieved by the Lambda function, and the private key stays securely on the instance.